If you want to learn Chinese in a coastal city in China, you may choose Dalian as your destination in north China and Xiamen in south China.

 The commodity price

-Though Dalian is not a top-tier city in China, the costs of living in Dalian is not that low as you imagine.
+Though Dalian is not a top-tier city in China, the costs of living in Dalian are not that low as you imagine.
 The price of most of the commodities here is as high as it costs in Beijing.
-The price of fruits is also expensive here for Dalian is located in the north and most of the fruits here are transported from other places.
+The price of fruits is also high here for Dalian is located in the north, and most of the fruits here are transported from other places.

 The advantage of living here could be the house renting fee.
-The renting price here is much lower here compared with Beijing, but still not that economical if compared with other liveable cities, such as Kunming.
+The renting price here is much lower than in Beijing, but still not that economical compared with other liveable cities, such as Kunming.

 As the capital city of Yunnan province, Kunming city is praised as the eternal spring city of China.
-It boasts the mildest climate and the cleanest air, but it won’t charge you a penny on this top quality features.
-The price of both commodity and house here is relatively low compared with other capital cities.
+It boasts the mildest climate and the cleanest air, but it won’t charge you a penny on this top-quality feature.
+The price of both commodities and houses here is relatively low compared with other capital cities.

-Reading the post to have a more comprehensive view about how much does it cost to learn Chinese in China
+Reading the post to have a more comprehensive view of how much it costs to learn Chinese in China.

 Spots to visit

-In a coastal city like Dalian, a lot of pretty scenes of the city are distributed next to the seashore, the bay and the beach.
-Aside from the view of the sea, there are also lots of modern squares in Dalian for daily entertainment activities, enjoying foods and drinks from different places, as well as other characteristic shops for shopping.
+In a coastal city like Dalian, many pretty scenes of the city are distributed next to the seashore, the bay, and the beach.
+Aside from the view of the sea, there are also lots of modern squares in Dalian for daily entertainment activities, enjoying foods and drinks from different places, and other characteristic shops for shopping.

 The scenery of Dalian is good but not diverse enough when you want to explore more.
-When talking about the place with the riches touring spots and resources, it must come to Yunnan province, where Kunming belongs to.
+When talking about the place with the riches touring spots and resources, it must come to Yunnan province, where Kunming belongs.